pcwcomp/HyDMB/README.md

 # M68k+ Amiga/based - Hybrid development mainboard
-Technical raw format optimized mainboard for freed and featureful developments<br>
+Technical raw modular optimized mainboard for freed and featureful developments<br>
 <br><br>
 # Explanation of HyDMB:<br>
 Time is right(again) for more development in a stable, free and easier way.<br>